woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

+= 4.0.8 - 2018-xx-xx =
+* Tweak - Create user session only on product detail page.

 = 4.0.7 - 2018-02-23 =
 * Fix - Potential conflict issue when adding payment method from another payment gateway.
 * Fix - Issue when using saved card before sources were introduced.